zekroTJA/shinpuru/README.md

 シンプル (shinpuru), a simple *(as the name says)*, multi-purpose Discord Bot written in Go, using bwmarrin's package [discord.go](https://github.com/bwmarrin/discordgo) as API and gateway wrapper.
 The focus on this bot is not to punch in as many features and commands as possible, just some commands and features which I thought would be useful and which were the most used with my older Discord bots, like [zekroBot 2](https://github.com/zekroTJA/zekroBot2), and more on making this bot as reliable and stable as possible.

 Also, I want to use this project as a chance for me, to get some deeper into Go and larger Go project structures.
-In a later development state, this bot will detach zekroBot 2.

 ---